Bayesian Differential Privacy through Posterior Sampling: Privacy and Utility

 \subsection{Distinguishability of Datasets}

-A limitation of the differential privacy framework is that it does not give us insight on the amount of effort required by an adversary to obtain private information.
-In fact, an adversary wishing to breach privacy, needs to distinguish $x$ from alternative datasets $y$.
+In this section, we wish to relate the size of the sample $\hat{\Theta}$ to the amount of information about $x$ that can be obtained by the adversary \Adv{}.
+More precisely, we need to bound how well $\Adv{}$ can distinguish $x$ from all alternative datasets $y$.
 Within the posterior sampling query model, \Adv{} has to decide whether \Bay{}'s posterior is $\bel(\cdot \mid x)$ or $\bel(\cdot \mid y)$.
 However, he can only do so within some neighbourhood $\epsilon$ of the original data.
-In this section, we bound his error in determining the posterior in terms of the number of queries he performs.
-This is analogous to the dataset-size bounds on queries in interactive models of differential privacy~\cite{Dwork06}.
+In this section, we bound \Adv{}'s error in determining the posterior in terms of the number of samples used.
+This is analogous to the dataset-size bounds on queries in interactive models of differential privacy~\citep{Dwork06}, as well as the point of view of privacy as hypothesis testing~\citep{oh2013composition,wasserman2010statistical} where an adversary wishes to distinguish the dataset from two alternatives.

-Let us consider an adversary querying to sample $\theta_k \sim \bel(\cdot \mid x)$.
-This is the most powerful query possible under the model shown in Algorithm~\ref{alg:posterior-sampling-query}.
+For this section, we consider a utility function whose optimal response is $\hat{\Theta}$.
+This corresponds to the most powerful query possible under the model shown in Algorithm~\ref{alg:posterior-sampling-query}.
 Then, the adversary needs only to construct the empirical distribution to approximate the posterior up to some sample error.
 By bounds on the KL divergence between the empirical and actual distributions we can bound his power in terms of how many samples he needs in order to distinguish between $x$ and $y$.

 Due to the sampling model, we first require a finite sample bound on the quality of the empirical distribution.
 The adversary could attempt to distinguish different posteriors by forming the empirical distribution on any sub-algebra $\algebra$. \begin{lemma} For any $\delta \in (0,1)$, let $\partition$ be a finite partition of the sample space $\CS$, of size $m \leq \log_2 \sqrt{1/\delta}$, generating the $\sigma$-algebra $\algebra = \sigma(\partition)$.
 Let $x_1, \ldots, x_n \sim P$ be i.i.d. samples from a probability measure $P$ on $\CS$, let $P_{|\algebra}$ be the restriction of $P$ on $\algebra$ and let $\hat{P}^n_{|\algebra}$ be the empirical measure on $\algebra$.
 Then, with probability at least $1 - \delta$: